Holberton-Uy/hbnb-doc/part2/task_00_init.md

 5. **Plan for the Facade Pattern with Placeholders**

    - In the `services/` subdirectory, create a `facade.py` file where you will define the `HBnBFacade` class.
 This class will handle communication between the Presentation, Business Logic, and Persistence layers.
-You will interact with the repositories (like the in-memory repository) through this Facade:
+You will interact with the repositories (like the in-memory repository) through this Class:

      ```python
      from app.persistence.repository import InMemoryRepository